916-507-0551 Click NOW to schedule your FREE in home solar planning session

 When an outage occurs the flow the solar energy system is shut off as well so that any electrical workers are not in harms way as they work to solve the issue.

-The Truth About Solar Batteries Solar power banks are still very expensive and in the greater Sacramento area, power outages are both relatively rare, and when they do occur it is rare they last more than an hour or two.
+The Truth About Solar Batteries Although the state of power banks is changing rapidly and is something to keep an eye on, solar power banks are still relatively expensive.
+In the greater Sacramento area, power outages are both relatively rare, and when they do occur it is rare they last more than an hour or two.
 If a constant flow of electricity is crucial to your home or business, generators are likely to be more effective and much more cost efficient.
 The best usage for solar back up batteries is for energy consumers who are off-grid in rural areas and want to store energy for evening usage.

 The above diagram shows the flow of electricity in a system using a backup battery bank.
 In this type of system it is necessary to use charge controllers to keep the flow of electricity steady into the battery bank.
 As mentioned, actual voltage from the panels can vary greatly.
 This setup would be typical of an off-grid system.
 Keep in mind that if a power bank was installed in an on-grid system, the flow of energy after the inverter would be switched back into the grid when the battery bank is fully charged, and then back to the home when the solar panels are not producing due to lack of sun.
 In an off-grid system, once the batteries are used up, lights are out.
 In an on-grid system, once the batteries are expended, the consumer would go back to using power from the grid.
 They would likely still have excess energy credit from their daytime power production and would likely not be charged by their energy company for their consumption at this point.